-Born in New York in 1965, John eventually moved to southern Florida and began painting in the late 1990's.
-Much of his work is influenced by his natural environment particularity the horizon where earth meets sky.
+John started painting in the late 1990s.
+Much of his work is influenced by his natural environment.
 This subtle definition of space grounds his work to a sense of place without limiting what can be experienced there.
-His work is as much visual as it is visceral.
-There is not only image, color, light and dark, but texture, design, and balance.
-John works in a process of layering, pouring and scraping off, leaving traces of earlier information, a build up and overlap of successive stages which ask that the viewers attention continually adjusts in order to consider the various perceptual possibilities within the subject.
+His work is as visual as it is visceral.
+There is not only image, color, light and dark, but the texture, perspective, and balance.
+John works is a process of layering, pouring and scraping, leaving traces of earlier information, a build-up and overlap of successive stages which ask that the viewers' attention continually adjusts in order to consider the various perceptual possibilities within the subject.
 The paintings reveal themselves slowly, asking you to explore each successive layer underneath and to examine the relationship between space and depth, presence and absence.
-His desire is to draw his viewers into the conversation.
-"The biggest difference is my approach," says John.
-"Rather than undertake each painting with a predetermined idea of the outcome, I've started to let the pieces unfold on it's own and, as a result, the work has come to me a lot easier."
-"I have experienced an epiphany in letting the process guide me in revealing the painting, rather than "painting" the painting."
-Inspired by what he describes as his day-to-day environment, Schuyler's studio is designed for promoting serenity and concentration.
-He hopes this soothing and sense of calm and control translate into his work.
+John’s desire is to draw his viewers into the conversation.
+Rather than undertake each painting with a predetermined idea of the outcome, he lets the pieces unfold on its own and as a result, the work has come to him easier.
+He experienced an epiphany by letting the process guide him in revealing the painting instead of having a predetermined outcome.
+Inspired by what he describes as his day-to-day environment Schuyler's studio is designed for promoting serenity and creativity which translates into his work.